noec764/erpnext/docs/dooks/accounts/share/shareholder.md

 <img class="screenshot" alt="Create Shareholder" src="/docs/assets/img/accounts/shareholder/shareholder_tonystark.png">

-A Shareholder can avail the features (operations) in the [Share Transfer](/dooks/accounts/share/share_transfer.md) process.
+A Shareholder can avail the features (operations) in the [Share Transfer](/dokie/accounts/share/share_transfer.md) process.

 > Note: Shareholders are separate from Contacts and Addresses.
 A Shareholder can have multiple Contacts and Addresses.

 ### Contacts and Addresses

-[Contacts and Addresses](/dooks/crm/contact.md) in Dooks are stored separately so that you can attach multiple Contacts or Addresses to Shareholders, Customers and Suppliers
+[Contacts and Addresses](/dokie/crm/contact.md) in Dokie are stored separately so that you can attach multiple Contacts or Addresses to Shareholders, Customers and Suppliers